 Maria and I also discovered that we were former class of ’88 classmates at J.P.
 McCaskey High School.
 Go Tornadoes!
 (The timing is actually quite perfect as my older son starts his freshman year there today!)

 - 1 box of penne pasta (or similarly shaped pasta; use gluten-free if needed)

-- 1 envelope of Good Seasons Italian salad dressing (and ingredients to make, see notes)
+- 1 envelope of Good Seasons Zesty Italian Salad Dressing (and ingredients to make*)

-- 1 8-ounce bag of shredded Italian blend cheese
+- 1 (8-ounce) bag shredded Italian blend cheese

 - 1 small head of curly lettuce (about 5 ounces**)

-- Cherry or grape tomatoes, optional (I used a pint box)
+- Cherry or grape tomatoes, optional (I use a pint box)

-- Add the lettuce, tomatoes, cheese, salami, and Italian dressing to the pasta and mix well.
-(I started with 1/2 cup of the dressing and drizzled with a little more prior to serving.)
+Add the lettuce, tomatoes, cheese, salami, and Italian dressing to the pasta and mix well.
+(I start with ½ cup of the dressing and drizzle a little more prior to serving.)

-Dicing a thick slice of salami works well, although I like to have it chipped at the deli counter and then roughly chop it before mixing with the other ingredients.
+***Dicing a thick slice of salami works well, although more recently I like to have the meat chipped at the deli counter.
+Then I roughly chop before mixing with the other ingredients.
 This way, a small amount of salami goes a long way in providing tremendous flavor in the salad.